 - Onions: The simple brown onion is perfect for this dish.
 Vidalia onions are a little sweeter and could also be used, if you want.

-- Boneless skinless chicken breast: Traditionally, this dish is made with duck breast.
-But we prefer to use chicken breast as it is more commonly available.
-You can use either.
+- Boneless skinless chicken thighs: Traditionally, this dish is made with duck breast.
+But I prefer to use chicken thighs as it is more commonly available.
+If you prefer white meat, you can also use chicken breast.
+You can also use bone in chicken thighs or chicken leg quarters.
+I find that using boneless thighs is easier when cooking for a crowd because all of the meat is cut up prior to serving.

-- Pomegranate concentrate: I prefer to use pomegranate concentrate in my cooking, so I can control the amount of sugar in my recipes.
+- Pomegranate molasses: If I can find it, I prefer to use pomegranate concentrate in my cooking, so I can control the amount of sugar in my recipes.
+If you use concentrate, you will need to add a couple tablespoons of sugar to balance the tartness.
 If you are using pomegranate molasses, sugar is already added and you do not need the additional sugar.

 - Pomegranate arils: I like to garnish this stew with fresh pomegranate arils, but this is not necessary to make the stew.